Hypertable Architecture & Partitioning

 Time-series platforms operating at scale face a fundamental tension: high-frequency ingestion demands low-latency writes, while analytical workloads require efficient reads across expanding historical windows.
-TimescaleDB resolves this through hypertable architecture, which abstracts standard PostgreSQL tables into automatically managed, time-aligned chunks.
-For IoT platform developers and DevOps engineers, the operational burden shifts from manual partitioning DDL to policy-driven lifecycle automation.
-This guide details production-ready patterns for continuous aggregates, data retention, and compression orchestration within a hardened hypertable architecture.
+TimescaleDB resolves this through hypertable architecture, which abstracts a standard PostgreSQL table into an automatically managed set of time-aligned chunks.
+For IoT platform developers, DevOps engineers, and Python automation builders, the operational burden shifts from writing manual partitioning DDL to composing declarative, policy-driven lifecycle jobs.
+This guide is the reference hub for that model: it explains how chunks are created and pruned, how time-based chunk partitioning strategies interact with columnar compression models and retention, and how to automate the whole pipeline idempotently from Python.
+Every section is grounded in production patterns for high-cardinality telemetry rather than toy examples.

-Before implementing automated retention and aggregation pipelines, validate your environment against the following baseline:
+Before implementing automated retention and aggregation pipelines, validate your environment against the following baseline.
+Each item is a hard prerequisite for the automation patterns later on this page.

 CREATE TABLE IF NOT EXISTS sensor_telemetry (